 It is one thing to start saving, but what do you do with the money you save?
 That’s where investments come in.
-You can expect a 3.5% to 6% returns on your savings account, but do you think that’s enough?
+You can expect a 3.5% to 6% return on your savings account, but do you think that’s enough?

 Of course not!

 Especially when you have goals that need to be achieved over a long period of time.
-When you have so many other options out there, why would you settle for such a low return.
+When you have so many other options out there, why would you settle for such a low return?
 You have to invest your savings if you want your money to grow over a period of time.
-People have goals, it could be short or long term, they also have risk appetites which could be aggressive, conservative or even balanced, so depending on that, they have various investment options available to them, also keep in mind that savings is a type of investment.
+People have goals, it could be short or long term, they also have risk appetites which could be aggressive, conservative, or even balanced, so depending on that, they have various investment options available to them, also keep in mind that savings are a type of investment.
 It is used to fund goals that come in the near future, we will look at some circumstances later.

 So all your savings are not just meant to be kept in your account, if invested correctly, they can reduce the burden, of you worrying about reaching your future goals in time.
 And it also will help you create wealth.
 People have this very wrong idea, that financial planners can help them reach all their goals, which is not true, financial planners, help you create wealth, with the resources you have.
 Sometimes the resources that you have, may not be enough to fund your goals, that’s why you need to invest it, to create those funds.